dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ![](../../assets/images/cdw/cdwfs7.png)

-7. Execute the following command and take note of the query speed result.
-Repeat running the same command and jot down the result again.
+7. Run the following SQL queries twice and take note of the speed result.

-    ```bash
+    ```yaml
     SELECT COUNT (*) FROM db1.orc;
     ```

+    ```yaml
+    SELECT AVG(age) FROM db1.orc where lastname = 'Davis' and age > 30 and age < 40;
+    ```

-8. Repeat step 4 to 7 for file format Parquet using the table with following schema.
+8. Repeat step 4 to 6 for file format Parquet using the table with following schema.

     ```yaml
     CREATE TABLE db1.parquet(